To assist park staff in improving fish habitat for federally listed coho salmon and steelhead trout through streamside restoration.

 Schedule and Time Commitment

-Stream Team work days are generally scheduled from November through March.
-Work days last four hours from 10:00 am until 2:00 pm.
+Stream Team work days are generally scheduled from November through March for approximately four hours each day.

 The Stream Team is a drop-in program where volunteers commit to working one day at a time.

 The next work day has not been determined.
 Once it is, details will be posted here.

 Training on the safe and proper use of tools will be provided on-the-job.

 - Satisfaction in helping to enhance habitat for federally endangered and threatened species of coho salmon and steelhead trout